 Wage and Hour Disputes: What Can I Do?

-If you believe your rights have been violated, either by paying you under minimum wage or refusing to provide the overtime you’re due, Wenzel Fenton Cabassa, P.A. can help.
+If you believe your wage and hour rights have been violated, either by paying you under minimum wage or refusing to provide the overtime you’re due, Wenzel Fenton Cabassa, P.A. can help.
 We have over 20 years experience in helping workers in the Tampa Bay area receive the wages they’re due.
 Contact us today to schedule your free consultation.